-Below is a summary of bird survey effort, including which survey round applies to which Site (Table 2.4).
+Below is a summary of bird survey effort (not including surveys to be completed during commissioning as detail of that is not known until the milestone is achieved), including which survey round applies to which Site (Table 2.4).
 Figure 2.1 displays the location of each survey site.